AndriiPovsten/reana-demo-agc-cms-ttbar-coffea/README.md

 $ docker build -t docker.io/reanahub/reana-demo-agc-cms-ttbar-coffea .
 ```

-We can push the image to the DockerHub image registry:
+After this, we can push the image to the DockerHub image registry:

 ```console
 $ docker push docker.io/reanahub/reana-demo-agc-cms-ttbar-coffea
 ```

 Some data are located at the eos/public so in order to process the big amount of files, user should be authenticated with Kerberos.
 In our case we achieve it by setting up: